gvwilson/btt/src/property/index.md

 whether authors and users know what it is and choose to enforce it.
 Choosing a license for a project can be complex, not least because the law hasn't kept up with everyday practice;
-[% b Lindberg2008 %] is a good exploration of these issues if you want details.
+[%b Lindberg2008 %] is a good exploration of these issues if you want details.
 Depending on country, institution, and job role, most creative works are automatically eligible for intellectual property protection.
 However,